Lots of people talk about “bouncing back” physically after childbirth, but a new baby affects every part of your life.

 Can’t afford extra help?
 Don’t be shy about asking your partner to change and settle the baby, so you only have to do the actual feeding (if you’re breastfeeding—otherwise share that responsibility, too!).

-And if you already have older children, this is a good opportunity to bring them in as allies so you can avoid bedtime battles—-and get more rest, yourself.
+And if you already have older children, this is a good opportunity to bring them in as allies so you can avoid bedtime battles—and get more rest, yourself.

 No wonder so many mothers feel judged: We get so many mixed messages about feeding our babies, like “formula means failure,” even though public breastfeeding is controversial.
-So we have to say it: It’s your choice how you choose to feed your baby.
+So we have to say it: It’s your choice how you feed your baby.